 Similar to UM coverage, every auto insurance policy sold in our state must give you the opportunity to buy “underinsured motorist coverage” up to the liability limits.
 Underinsured motorist coverage – known as “UIM” – protects you and your family when an at-fault driver is insured, but lacks sufficient coverage to pay for all your losses.
 For instance, if a drunk driver crosses into the wrong lane of traffic and causes a head on collision, the injuries could be severe.
 The accident victim’s medical bills may be $100,000.00.
 However, the intoxicated driver might only have $25,000.00 in coverage.
 This is a situation where the injured party’s UIM coverage would kick in and pay for losses that the drunk driver’s policy could not cover.
 In addition, you may be able to “stack” your policies – a process I would be honored to explain to you in person or over the phone, as there is not enough space in this article to address the nuances of “stacking.”

 3. If the drunk driver became intoxicated at a bar or restaurant, you may be able to recover compensation from the establishment’s insurance company.

 The law holds us responsible for our actions.
 Therefore, if a bar serves a customer too much alcohol, then allows that person to get on the road, the bar could be required to account for any harm the drunk driver causes.
 This is known as South Carolina dram shop liability.
 Like UM and UIM coverage, dram shop liability can sometimes be the difference between a life spent paying back medical bills and recovering fair compensation.

 Protecting Drunk Driving Accident Victims

 Should any South Carolina drunk driving accident victim or their family member be reading this, know that justice is available.
-To learn how I can help and to ensure every avenue of recovery is sought, call me today at 803-790-2800 to schedule a free consultation to discuss your case.
+To learn how I can help and to ensure every avenue of recovery is sought, call me today at 803-790-2800 or use the live chat box below to schedule a free consultation to discuss your case.